shamim1258/Shamim/Technology/Django/base.md

 # Django

-- Django is a Python-based web framework which allows you to quickly create web application.
+- Django is open source python-based web framework for back-end server side which allows you to quickly create web application.
-- Django is a back-end server side web framework.
 - Based on MVT (Model View Template) design pattern.
-- Open source.
+- If follows its defined structure for building web apps.
-- The main python files are used to link with each other to display our web page are settings.py, view.py, and urls.py.
+- The main files are - `settings.py, view.py, and urls.py, models.py, manage.py`.

 **Features of Django**
 - Admin Interface